II. Kanu Kahoʻolawe: Healing the Past, Planting the Future

 Kohemālamalama O Kanaloa is another name for Kahoʻolawe: Shining Womb of Kanaloa, god of voyagers.
 Forty years ago a group of nine Hawaiians embarked from Maui Island on a voyage of occupation, cultural reclamation and rebirth.
 Prior to the use of Kahoʻolawe as a naval bombing range, goats and cattle had stripped vegetation from vast areas, leaving precious topsoil to blow away or wash into the ocean when heavy rains fell.
 In some places, the elevation has dropped 15 feet in the past 20 years.
 When the bombs stopped falling, in 1990 Kahoʻolawe was a severely devastated landscape, on many levels.

 Kanu in Hawaiian language is the verb for plant.
 Since 2004, kanu has been a major activity on Kahoʻolawe.
-Inspired by the original Hawaiian occupiers and reclaimers of the island, volunteers now visit, hundreds a year, bringing with them seeds and seedlings of the native Hawaiian vegetations that once covered the island.
+Inspired by the original Hawaiian occupiers and reclaimers of the island, volunteers now visit, hundreds a year, bringing with them seeds and seedlings of the native Hawaiian vegetation that once covered the island.
 The activity of kanu, of replanting, helps to hold remaining soil, and to build new topsoil.
 It is literally bringing the island back to life.

 This series, then is an acknowledgement of luku, of ecological, cultural and spiritual devastation, but also a tribute to the dedication of so many to kanu and to hoʻohānau hou (create rebirth), both physical and spiritual.
-It is also a tribute to those whose sacrifices made possible the return of Kahoʻolawe.
+It is also a tribute to those whose sacrifices made possible the rebirth of Kahoʻolawe.

 The ʻoli komo (entrance chant) for those landing on Kahoʻolawe: